gautham-hub001/Java/Readme.md

 # final keyword
-final variable - to create constant variable final method - prevent method overriding final class - prevent inheritance
+final variable - to create constant variable final method - prevent method overriding final class - prevent inheritance, to create immutable class

+**Note**: Immutable class example is String class(objects of String are immutable which means a constant and cannot be changed once created.).
+One can not make a class immutable without making it final.

 As we all know that a final variable cannot be re-assign.
 But in the case of a reference final variable, the internal state of the object pointed by that reference variable can be changed.
 Note that this is not re-assigning. \